Héritage Montréal

 My path is quite simple.
 I obtained my degree in architecture from the Université de Montréal in 1982 after having done pure and applied sciences in college.
 In 1988, I completed a certificate in architectural conservation at ICCROM in Rome, following a suggestion by Réjean Legault, now at UQAM, and the late Herb Stovel who was working at Heritage Canada at the time.
 This led me to a master's degree in conservation from the British University of York in 1994, following a thesis exploring the idea of forming a Heritage Red Cross to provide assistance to endangered buildings, ensembles and sites rather than simply expressing indignation at their plight or talking about them in colloquiums on the conditional.
 In addition to my diploma studies, I was especially fortunate to work in Montreal and to become involved as a volunteer at the national and international levels, withICOMOS in particular.

-- What does your job involve?
-A typical day at Héritage Montréal ?
+1. What does your job involve?
+What is a "typical" day like at Héritage Montréal

 A typical day before 2020!
 It would start with a ride on the 80 bus in the early hours of the morning with workers setting out to get downtown up and running every day; on dark winter mornings, the cross on Mount Royal would be burning bright along with the city lights; then, gradually, as the days grew longer, finely sculptured shadows would be cast from the trees and Hôtel-Dieu as dawn broke.
 In other words, a day more true to the song by Jacques Dutronc, Il est cinq heures ..., than to Jacques Normand's Nuits de Montréal .
 Getting to the office early meant that I had time to read the papers, get things in order a little and prepare for the day before the phones started ringing, the meetings, the letters, and the whole daily routine, not to mention the committees, consultations, and other public meetings in the evenings.